samvrit/Flight-Stuff/README.md

 # Flight Plan Assistant

-Use ForeFlight information to calculate heading and ground speed automatically.
+Use ForeFlight information to calculate heading, ground speed, time enroute and fuel requirements automatically.
+Just fill out the blue columns, and the rest of the calculations will be done automatically.